Public Courses – Fall 2023

 Instructor: Rabbi Dr. Natan Margalit

-Wednesdays 3:30 – 5:00 pm (Eastern)
+Wednesdays 3:30 – 5:00 pm (eastern)

-Course fee: $750 for Public Student, $375 for Public Auditor
+Course fee: $750 for Public Student, $550 for Public Auditor

 This workshop will offer practice and instruction in Rabbinic Hebrew, both Rabbinic Hebrew Level One: Mishnaic Hebrew, which is relatively similar to Biblical Hebrew, and Rabbinic Hebrew Level Two, Medieval Rabbinic Hebrew, which includes a number of Aramaic terms that are common in the Talmud.
 We will also work on some common roshei teivot (abbreviations) reading without vowels and reading Rashi script.
 (For those who have taken Reb Natan’s Reading the Rabbis courses through Hebrew College, this will follow a similar format).
 We will be primarily studying texts from the Mishnah along with medieval commentaries.